GeoCode: Interpretable Shape Programs: Experiments

-For the point cloud encoder, we use Dynamic Graph CNN (DGCNN)~\cite{wang2019dynamic} and employ the VGG architecture~\cite{simonyan2015a_vgg} for the sketch encoder.
+For the point cloud encoder, we use DGCNN~\cite{wang2019dynamic} and employ a VGG architecture~\cite{simonyan2015a_vgg} for the sketch encoder.
 The decoder utilizes a multi-layer perceptron with three layers for each program parameter.
 Since each human-interpretable parameter may have a different number of values, the output layer size of each decoder varies according to the number of possible classes of the parameter the decoder is responsible for.
+Our system ensures that, given a program, the network adjusts those attributes automatically.